dholifield/appa/README.md

                   turn_config,      // turn configuration
                   default_options); // default options
 ```
 - Left and Right motors are provided in a list.
-Negative reverses the motor direction
+Negative reverses the motor direction.
-- Move and turn configurations set default parameters for those movements
+- Move and turn configurations set default parameters for those movements.
 - Default options will be shared by all movements and used if nothing is specified when a movement is called.
-Options and are described below
+Options and are described below.

 ### Options
 Options contain different parameters for a chassis movement.
 The purpose of options are to make it very easy and readable to modify any chassis movement for highly customizable autonomous programs.
 They are, as the name implies, optional and can be used to change the default options and configurations.